barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 example.

-Building on the discussion about maps above, let's write a function that gets an element from a map with string pairs or returns a given default value.
+Building on the discussion about maps above, let's write a function that gets an element from a map or returns a given default value.
 He presents us with the following function:

 ```c++